-Strep A: Why it can be dangerous and what to know
+What is Strep A and what are the symptoms to look out for?

 What to do if your child is unwell

 If you think your child may have any symptoms from Strep A then you should speak with your doctor.

 Tell them if you have been in contact with someone who has had Strep A recently.